 Stop using credit cards

 There are many benefits to using credit cards, but they also make it a lot easier to overspend.
 Credit cards allow you to spend money you don’t have.
 Rather than being limited by the amount of money in your bank account, you can easily overspend.
+This also applies to the "buy now, pay later" options.
 If you find that you’re overspending often, avoid using your credit cards.
 This will create a natural spending barrier for you.

 We’re surrounded by temptation each day.
 And for someone struggling with impulsive or compulsive spending, the temptations can often be too difficult to overcome.
 In that case, it’s best to avoid them altogether.
 You can avoid temptation and stop shopping by: